 Back to: ACCOUNTING, TAX, & REPORTING

-A Little More on What is a Balance Sheet
+How is a Balance Sheet Used?

 Typically, a balance sheet follows this pattern; Assets = Liabilities + Shareholders Equity The balance sheet reveals the assets owned by a company and liabilities owed by the same company.
 Assets, liabilities and shareholders equity are crucial in the finance of every company and this is why they are reported in the balance sheet.
 A balance sheet is also the statement of financial position of a company and it is used alongside other statements to carry out a financial analysis of the business.

 What Does the Balance Sheet Tell You?